ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Tags (Text if 1, otherwise list)

+!!! info ""
-> List of tags associated with the Radarr item.
+    List of tags associated with the Radarr item.

 - Key: Radarr.tags
 - Availability: movies